cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 However, many times "the thing" is either worthless or just doesn't work as claimed.
 In fact, according to [a study made in 2014](https://www.semanticscholar.org/paper/Measuring-Reproducibility-in-Computer-Systems-Collberg/075d12c8c9e295cc3227d12ecff7f5c16d8a8613): more than 75% of the results published in _prestigious_ computer science journals are not reproducible at all!
 This is a huge problem for science.
-The fact that a lot of human and non-human time (and resources) are spent on computer science research that doesn't produce any value is something to look at with microscopic lens.
+The fact that a lot of human and non-human time and resources are spent on research that doesn't produce any value is something to look at with microscopic lens.
 Unfortunately, this problem is nothing new.
 Back in 1974, the American physicist [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) coined the term "cargo cult science" referring to this exact same phenomenon.
 Now, I want to revisit his ideas, 50 years later, from the lens of someone who has gone through the hustle of producing science "the modern way."
-In this article, I'll cover the many traps leading to cargo cult science, and provide good techniques to stay away from it.
+In this article, I'll cover the many traps leading to cargo cult science, and provide my personal view on how to stay away from it.
 Let's dive in!

 <figure class="jb_picture">